 Help!
 My Dog was Diagnosed with a Liver Problem!, Dr. Karen Tobias, University of Tennessee College of Veterinary Medicine.

-Portosystemic Vascular Malformations in Small Animals, Merck Vet Manual, article by Dr. Sharon Center, last updated May 2015.
+Portosystemic Vascular Malformations in Small Animals, Merck Vet Manual, article by Dr. Sharon Center.

 Medical Management: Portosystemic Vascular Anamalies (PSVA), Dr. Sharon Center, 2011.